 Using apps like Gamban can effectively stop gambling addiction and enable a healthy lifestyle.
 Therefore, we recommend installing it on all devices if one engages in online gambling.

 Georgia Resources For Friends And Family Support

-Gambling addiction has become a growing issue in society today, with statistics showing that approximately 2-3 percent of the population is affected by this disorder.
+Gambling addiction has become a growing issue in society today, with gambling addiction statistics showing that 2-3 percent of the population is affected by this disorder.
 Those with loved ones suffering from compulsive gambling may feel helpless and overwhelmed.
 Fortunately, there are ways to assist those struggling with a gambling addiction and protect themselves from becoming co-dependent.

 Here are three steps you can take to help an addicted gambler: